 There are 2 types of 'Partnership' pages - short ones and full ones.
-Each partner must fill in their own 'Partnership' pages, and 1 partner will have to complete the SA800, 'Partnership Tax Return'.
+Each partner must fill in their own 'Partnership' pages, and one partner (the 'nominated' partner) will also have to complete the SA800, 'Partnership Tax Return'.

 4 UK property